NVIDIA/TensorRT/demo/Diffusion/README.md

 - To accelerate engine building time use `--timing-cache <path to cache file>`.
 The cache file will be created if it does not already exist.
 Note that performance may degrade if cache files are used across multiple GPU targets.
 It is recommended to use timing caches only during development.
 To achieve the best perfromance in deployment, please build engines without timing cache.
 - Specify new directories for storing onnx and engine files when switching between versions, LoRAs, ControlNets, etc. This can be done using `--onnx-dir <new onnx dir>` and `--engine-dir <new engine dir>`.
 - Inference performance can be improved by enabling [CUDA graphs](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#cuda-graphs) using `--use-cuda-graph`.
 Enabling CUDA graphs requires fixed input shapes, so this flag must be combined with `--build-static-batch` and cannot be combined with `--build-dynamic-shape`.

-## Known Issues
-- LoRA adapter functionality is compatible with diffusers version 0.26.3.
-To run the LoRA pipeline, we recommend installing this specific version.
-However, the Stable Cascade pipeline requires diffusers version 0.29.2 or higher and will not be compatible if diffusers is downgraded.